KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 * Level: [Beginner](../levels/Beginner.md)

 ## Content

+The world wide web serves up billions, if not trillions, of pages of content on a seemingly infinite number of topics.
+For comprehensive research, however, the web's strength is also its greatest weakness; the sheer number of pages and the reliance on the algorithms behind commercial search engines can make consolidating knowledge about a single subject difficult or impossible.
+The semantic web, linked data, and RDF provide an alternative approach.

 RDF, or the **Resource Description Framework**, is [a standard model for data interchange on the Web](https://www.w3.org/RDF/).
 Maintained and promoted by the [World Wide Web Consortium (W3C)](https://www.w3.org), RDF helps individuals and organizations link information from multiple websites and other internet sources in a structured format supporting advanced knowledge sharing and discovery.

 Basic RDF is composed of three-part statements defining the attributes of the web resources it's describing.
 For example: